spdk/spdk/scripts/vagrant/README.md

 3. yum install qt*
 4. yum install libsdl*
 5. rpm -ivh VirtualBox-5.2-5.2.16_123759_fedora26-1.x86_64.rpm (select the right version in https://www.virtualbox.org/wiki/Linux_Downloads)
-6. VBoxManage extpack install Oracle_VM_VirtualBox_Extension_Pack-5.2.16.vbox-extpack(install the same pack as your installed version of VirtualBox)
+6. VBoxManage extpack install Oracle_VM_VirtualBox_Extension_Pack-5.2.16.vbox-extpack(install the same pack* as your installed version of VirtualBox)
 7. rpm -ivh vagrant_2.1.2_x86_64.rpm

+* Note: The extension pack has different licensing than main VirtualBox, please review them carefully as the evaluation license is for personal use only.

 ## Configure Vagrant